CarlosChicata/data_world_portfolio/Projects/POC/AWS_GRAPHQL_of_serving_layer_from_data_lake/README.md

 My acceptance criterias are:

-* Management of access of data in data schema based in authorization permimssions.
+* _Management of access of data in data schema based in authorization permissions._ :boom: __Note__ : Because the complexity to solve in this POC, i will it in version 2.
-* Get a GraphQL API with data source based in data lake.
+* _Get a GraphQL API with data source based in data lake._ :heavy_check_mark:
-* Management a validation credentials to autenticate the usage of data schema.
+* _Management a validation credentials to autenticate the usage of data schema._ :heavy_check_mark:
-* Create a process to optimize number of query need to structure the wanted data.
+* _Create a process to optimize number of query need to structure the wanted data._ :heavy_check_mark:
-* Available reading on demand and real time notification methods as a services to other components on your service system.
+* _Available reading on demand and real time notification methods as a services to other components on your service system._ 🤔: __Note__ : Because the complexity to solve the real time service in this POC, i will it in version 2.

 __If you want to expose the generated data from your service in serverless architecture, that it will be consumed for internal services neighborhood based in their own data requirements and requirements are different each others.
 I think this POC is for your.__.